Sign up now for FREE to read our insider reviews in full Sign Up Now

 Head

 Jenny Price came to Godolphin in 2018 as deputy head pastoral, before officially taking on the top job in January 2023.
-She is warm and relaxed with a kindly aura and a keen understanding of what pupils need both academically and pastorally to succeed and, indeed, to be happy.
+She is warm and relaxed, with a kindly aura and a keen understanding of what pupils need to succeed and, indeed, to be happy.

 Admissions

 The main joining points are at 11+, 13+ and 16+.
-Traditional open days have been ditched in favour of Snapshot Mornings (involving a tour with Year 8 or 9 girls and a Q&A with the head) for a more informal and personal experience and prospective pupils can then come along for a taster day.
+Traditional open days have been ditched in favour of Snapshot Mornings (involving a tour with Year 8 or 9 pupils and a Q&A with the head) for a more informal and personal experience, followed by a taster day.
+Prospective parent numbers are already on the up, with families now able to look to Godolphin to care for all of their brood.

-Around 75 per cent of girls at Godolphin prep will make their way up the hill to the senior, and there’s no need to sit any tests if they have been in the Godolphin fold for at least two years.
+About 75 per cent of Godolphin Prep pupils will make their way up the hill to the senior, and there’s no need to sit any tests if they have been in the Godolphin fold for at least two years.
 Pupils from other schools will need to take formal tests in maths and English, have an interview with the head and provide a reference from their current school – although it all falls under the banner of ‘softly selective’, which we think is rather nice.
-Bursaries are available and there are scholarships for academics, sport, drama, art and music.
+Bursaries are available, and there are scholarships for academics, sport, drama, art and music.

 Academic and university destinations

-Not counting one deferral, every single one of last year’s leavers got into their first choice of university which the school feels is a success of both their academic and pastoral approach.
-Staff know their pupils so well that they are able to help them select courses for themselves that are aspirational yet achievable.
-Destinations have been more varied than ever (but still included both Oxford and Cambridge last year) and students are choosing UK courses with work and travel built in rather than running the gauntlet of lengthy American or European applications.
+Not counting one deferral, 93 per cent of last year’s leavers got into their first choice of university, which the school feels is a success of both its academic and pastoral approach.
+Staff know their pupils so well that they are able to help them select courses that are aspirational yet achievable.

-Interest in apprenticeships has reached an all-time high (one recent pupil bagged a place at the Dyson Institute) and parental buy-in is excellent as they value how well the school knows their daughter and what makes them tick.
+Interest in apprenticeships has reached an all-time high (one recent pupil bagged a place at the Dyson Institute, while another secured a place at Google), and parental buy-in is excellent as they value how well the school knows their child and what makes them tick.
 In short, Godolphin doesn’t have a standard exit – because there's no such thing as a standard pupil.

 Co-curricular

-A flurry of recent team wins and some high-performing individuals have put Godolphin back on the sporting map of late.
-The small suburban campus doesn’t afford a huge amount of pitch space, but the recently resurfaced tennis courts provide a useful multi-sports pitch and the indoor pool is a superb bonus.
+A flurry of recent team wins and some high-performing individuals have put Godolphin back on the sporting map.
+The suburban campus doesn’t afford a huge amount of pitch space, but the recently resurfaced tennis courts provide a useful multi-sports pitch and the indoor pool is a superb bonus.
 Participation is key, but the balance is struck accurately enough for those pupils with sporting talents to be able to play for their county or club outside of school hours.

 Art is definitely a flagship department, and the standard really is knock-your-socks-off brilliant.
-Mr Egg (Nick Eggleton) is the art dynamo behind this success and his three-stage art rotation gives girls an opportunity to try their hand at a variety of techniques, as well as being wowed and inspired by the school’s own artist-in-residence.
+Mr Egg (Nick Eggleton) is the art dynamo behind this success, and his three-stage art rotation gives pupils an opportunity to try their hand at a variety of techniques, as well as being wowed and inspired by the school’s own artist-in-residence.

 Drama too is top drawer, and the purpose-built theatre has retractable tiered seating to offer maximum flexibility.
-Annual performances alternate between a whole-school production and an upper and a lower school play, but all are extremely impressive.
-Music has received a boost too with the appointment of a new director of music who will no doubt make their mark.
+Annual performances alternate between a whole-school production and an upper- and a lower-school play, but all are extremely impressive.
+Music received a boost too with the recent appointment of new director of music Kathy Chalmers.

 For extracurricular enrichment, there’s a whole host of clubs and activities that take place either at lunchtime or after school.
-CCF and DofE are huge – last year saw a school-record-breaking five- team entry into the Ten Tors CCF Challenge with one pupil even offering to hike the longer route with another school who had lost a teammate just days before.
-‘This is where pupils learn resilience,’ says the head, ‘you can’t sit children down and teach them about resilience in the classroom’ – and sure enough, everyone was in school on time the next day, albeit with special permission to wear flip-flops on their blistered feet.
+CCF and DofE are huge – last year saw a school-record-breaking four- team entry into the Ten Tors CCF Challenge, with one pupil even offering to hike the longer route with another school who had lost a teammate just days before.
+‘This is where pupils learn resilience,’ says the head.
+‘You can’t sit children down and teach them about resilience in the classroom’ – and sure enough, everyone was in school on time the next day, albeit with special permission to wear flip-flops on their blistered feet.

-The on-site Leiths cookery school is a massive bonus for girls wanting practical skills to supplement their academic studies.
+The on-site Leiths Academy is a massive bonus for students wanting practical skills to supplement their academic studies.

 Boarding

-There are four boarding houses: Walters for the junior boarders (ages eight to 13), Cooper for Years 9,10 and 11 and School & Jerred House for the sixth form (known here at the Godolphin Sixth).
+There are four boarding houses: Walters for the junior boarders (ages eight to 13), Cooper for Years 9 to and 11, and School & Jerred House for the sixth form (known here at the Godolphin Sixth).
 We hung out in Cooper, home to 60 boarders and a spacious and buzzy environment with pupils happily beetling in and out to sign in for lunchtime registration, attend the Friday talk or change for activities and games.
-All unobtrusively supervised by the Cooper house staff (affectionately known as ‘the dream team’) strategically positioned to just keep an eye on everyone or, as we saw, ready to whisk any worried-looking individuals off for a cup of tea and a reassuring chat.
+All were unobtrusively supervised by the Cooper house staff (affectionately known as ‘the dream team’), strategically positioned to just keep an eye on everyone or, as we saw, ready to whisk any worried-looking individuals off for a cup of tea and a reassuring chat.

-Weekends offer a change of pace – there’s no Saturday school and so boarders will take part in activities, go into town or catch up on prep before the afternoon sports matches.
+Weekends offer a change of pace – there’s no Saturday school, so boarders will take part in activities, go into town or catch up on prep before the afternoon sports matches.
 Despite the flexibility, there remains a significant cohort of boarders here at the weekend.

 School community